Zend Framework 2 REST Module.

 autoload folder (don't forget to remove the .dist extension at the end!).

 Starting from version 0.4, ZfrRest has been completely rewritten from scratch.
 Previously, ZfrRest used to do a lot of things automatically for you, from rendering, to automatic routing and creation of routes.
-However, while nice for very simple use cases, it was actually very hard to extend, introduced a lot of performance problems and was quite unflexible.
+While it was nice for very simple use cases, it was actually very hard to extend, introduced a lot of performance problems and was quite unflexible.

 Now, ZfrRest is more a "small REST utility".
 It provides a simple way to handle HTTP exceptions, a lightweight controller that can both handle action and HTTP verbs, and a view layer adapted for resource rendering (that can optionally use versioning to render a resource differently based on the version).
 You can consider ZfrRest as a module that you can use if you want to create a REST API, instead of a full-blown module like Apigility or previous ZfrRest versions.

-Additionally, dependency to Doctrine has been completely remove and can be used by anyone.
+Additionally, dependency to Doctrine has been completely removed and can be used by anyone.

 Apigility is a Zend Framework 2 API builder that also aims to simplify the creation of REST APIs.